-Leadership at the Church of the Ascension is a collaboration of clergy, staff, and volunteers (known in church jargon as lay leaders).
+Leadership at the Church of the Ascension is a collaboration of clergy, staff, and volunteers (known in the church world as lay ministers).

 Clergy